By Bruce Mabley

 Joy arising from imagination of a man’s own power and ability is that exultation of the mind which is called GLORYING, which, if grounded upon the experience of his own former actions, is the same with confidence, but if grounded on the flattery of others, or only supposed by himself for delight in the consequences of is called VAINGLORY.
 (Leviathan, Of the Passions, chapter 6)

 Hobbes wants to assert that imagining and calculating one’s own power continues to be a very subjective process.
 Let’s take US President Donald Trump who Hobbes may well argue dips his sword much more often in vainglory: that is a tragic miscalculation of his power based on the flattery of others.
 Or, is his vainglory nothing more than an example of his delight in the consequences of his fertile imagination about his own power?
-Probably American porn star Stormy Daniels would have a more accurate account for Hobbes to reflect on.
+Probably American adult star Stormy Daniels would have a more accurate account for Hobbes to reflect on.

 If you believe Stormy’s detailed interview with 60 Minutes regarding the Trump encounter, she called him out on his glorying in the first five minutes questioning whether this line actually convinces women to sleep with him.
 Then, upon leaving the washroom, Stormy observes the crestfallen Donald perched like a wounded bird on the side of the hotel bed wondering why the glorying technique was not working this time.
 There would be little vain glorying on that night!